-The meaning of the dogmas is permanent because that meaning is not a datum but a truth, and that truth is not human but divine.
+The meaning of the dogmas is permanent because that meaning is not a datum but a truth, and that truth is not human but diving.
+The data of sense and of conseiousness new is the time divine.
 The data of sense are merely given.
-As merely given, they are not yet understood and, much less is there any understanding verified as probably true.
-Even when understood and when the understanding is probably verified, there ever remains the possibility of the discovery of still further relevant data that may compel a revision of earlier views.
-But the sogmas are not data but truths, and the truths proceed, not from human understanding and verification, but from God's understanding of himself in his transcendence.
+As merely given, is there any they are not yet understood and, much less, the understanding verified as probably true.
+Even when understapod and when the understanding is probably verified, there ever remains the poses possibility of the discovery of still further relevant data that may compel a revision of earlier views.
+But the dogmas are not data but truths, and the truths proceed, not from human God s understanding and verification, but from divine, understanding himself of dest in his transcendence.
 There is no possibility of man in this life improving on God's revelation of the mysteries hidden in God, and so the meaning of the dogmas, because it is true, is permanent and, because it is concerned with the divine mysteries, it is not subject to human revision.

-However, meaning can be grasped only by grasping its context.
+However, meaning can be \$4 grasped only by grasping its context.
 The meaning of a dogma is the meaning of a declaration made by the church at a particular place and time and within the context of that occasion.
-Only through the historical study of that occasion and the exegetical study of that declaration can one arrive at the proper meaning of the dogma.
+Only through the historical and exegetical study of that occasion and tr that declaration study of that occasion and the exegetical study of that declaration can one arrive at the proper meaning of the dogma.